lupyuen/lupyuen.github.io/src/usb3.md

 _How would we program USB OTG?_

-To do USB OTG, we would need to create a driver for the __Mentor Graphics OTG Controller__ inside PinePhone...
+To do USB OTG, we would need to create a driver for the __Mentor Graphics (MUSB) OTG Controller__ inside PinePhone...

 -   [__"Document the USB Controller (Mentor Graphics)"__](https://lupyuen.github.io/articles/usb2#document-the-usb-controller)